nmeans/deployflow/README.markdown

 deployflow
 ==========

-deployflow lets you use git-flow to release into a 'staging' branch and then promote specific tags into your 'master' branch for deploying to production.
-It's for those of us who are persnickety about keeping master as a canonical repository of what's actually running in production and doing all our mucking about elsewhere.
+deployflow lets you use git-flow (or any git tag-based versioning strategy, really) to release into a 'staging' branch and then promote specific tags into your 'master' branch for deploying to production.
+It's for those of us who are persnickety about keeping 'master' as a canonical repository of what's actually running in production and doing all our mucking about elsewhere.

 Installation
 ------------